1. C&O Canal Towapth - Detour in Effect between mile 11 and 11.5

 CURRENT DETOURS AND CLOSURES

-The towpath between miles 11 and 11.5 is OPEN.
-No detours are currently in place.
-To the left is a map showing the project area and the future detour that will be in place during towpath closures.
+The towpath between miles 11 and 11.5 is CLOSED.
+The detour is currently in place.
+Below is a map showing the project area and the detour that will be in place during towpath closures.

 FREQUENTLY ASKED QUESTIONS (FAQs)